-A Chinese Beach Vacation in Xiamen Posted by sasha on Jan 12, 2015 in architecture, architecture and landscaping, Culture, food, history, Leisure, sightseeing, travel
+A Chinese Beach Vacation in Xiamen Posted by sasha on Jan 12, 2015 in Culture

 It’s so cold in a lot of places right now, especially my hometown of Detroit.
 As many of us will spend the next few months bundled up in layers of winter clothes, I figured we’d at least take a vacation here on the blog.
 For a Chinese beach vaca, one of the most popular destinations is Xiamen (厦门 – xià mén), a coastal city in the southeastern province of Fujian (福建 – fú jiàn).
 As part of our Hong Kong to Kunming overland trip, we took a couple of very scenic train rides to get to Xiamen – first from Shenzhen to Longyan and then on to Xiamen.
 There are direct trains from Shenzhen, but they tend to sell out early.
 Making the connection didn’t bother us, though, as we got to enjoy some incredible scenery on the two rides that we probably wouldn’t have seen coming direct from Shenzhen.

 As one of the first Special Economic Zones and an important port city, the name makes sense – it means “the gate to the mansion” and refers to its role as a gateway to China.
 While much of Fujian remains isolated and less developed, Xiamen has thrived and is a bustling city for both business and tourism.
 Centered on Xiamen island, there are also four other districts on the mainland plus the small island of Gulangyu (鼓浪屿 – gǔ làng yǔ), our first stop of the trip.